mfcardenas/aias-examples-phat/step1-create_models/README.md

 ---
 ### Create the plane with SweetHome 3D
 ---
 The first step is to create the scenario you want to use in the simulation.
-For this, it is necessary to use an editor that allows the construction of this scenario in an easy and fast way.
-The tool we use for this case is SweetHome 3D.
-In addition to being open source, any user without any knowledge of modeling can use the tool.
+For this, it is necessary to use an editor that allows the construction of the scenario in an easy and fast way.
+The tool we use in this case is SweetHome 3D.
+In addition to being an open source, any user without any knowledge of modelling can use the tool.

 The construction of the stage is a manual task that should be done by consulting information such as:
 - Drawings or plans previews